 It’s best to buy equipment that’s of the highest quality that you can afford.
 You need to look at equipment as investments which both pay for themselves and make profits for you in the long run.

 What kind of equipment you purchase depends on the services you plan on offering (and the availability of staff to perform them).
 Know that you can sometimes lease salon equipment instead of buying outright – look into what suits your budget best.

 You’ll also need a reception desk, with lockable drawers that can hold cash and receipts.
 A computer is a good way to be organised: if purchasing a new one outright doesn’t fit well into your budget, go second-hand, or have your personal computer serve its time at your salon.

-An old-fashioned appointment book is perfectly acceptable to begin with, however, and you can move on to a computer as business grows.
+An old-fashioned appointment book is perfectly acceptable, to begin with, however, and you can move on to a computer as the business grows.